 Mary House relies completely on private donations.
 We receive our financial support from private individuals, foundations, churches, schools, local businesses and synagogues.

-While each family brings their own uniqueness to Mary House, so to are the financial gifts that we receive.
+While each family brings their own uniqueness to Mary House, so too are the financial gifts that we receive.
 Whether ten dollars or ten thousand dollars, each donation is a part of the fabric providing the safety net for families who are otherwise unable to move beyond the isolation and limits imposed upon them.

-We have no salaried staff; each of the five full-time volunteer staff, including co-founders Bill and Sharon Murphy who live at Mary House with their five children, receives room, board, health insurance, and a nominal stipend per month.
+We have no salaried staff.
+Each of the five full-time volunteer staff, including co-founders Bill and Sharon Murphy who live at Mary House with their five children, receives room, board, health insurance and a nominal stipend per month.

-Mary House provides housing and other services related to the social and economic needs of homeless families, distressed women, and children.
+Mary House provides housing and other services related to the social and economic needs of homeless families, distressed women and children.

 Mary House has an annual audit as well as an administrative budget of less than 3.2%.
 The Mary House Board of Directors is comprised entirely of volunteers who reflect the community we serve.
-In fact, two members of the Board are always former participants, while the other members include business and community focused individuals.
+In fact, two members of the Board are always former participants, while the other members include business and community-focused individuals.